 1. How best to interpret your Results?
 Reviewer #1 re-stated your conclusion as “violent video game exposure does not have an impact on aggressive behavior,” but such a definitive statement does not seem to occur in your manuscript, whereas the Anderson et al. (2010) meta-analysis definitively claimed that it (viz., “the effect”) exists.
 Instead, I see you making more ambiguous claims, that “the effect” is overestimated in the Anderson et al. results, but not that the effects do not exist.
 As you document, small experimental studies are more likely to do so than larger experimental studies.
 Moreover, some of your bias-detection statistics leave a statistically significant effect (e.g., PEESE for experiments, aggressive behavior; PEESE for the best experiments, aggressive affect; importantly, these effects are homogeneous, with I2=0).
 Thus, at least some of your results suggest that in fact “the effect” does exist, albeit at a smaller magnitude than Anderson et al. obtained.
 Finally, the cross-sectional analyses seem largely in accord with the original meta-analysis.
 Thus, there is little (any?) need to claim that the cross-sectional effects are “over-estimated,” which the title and running title of your paper suggest is the case regarding the Anderson et al. analysis.
 Clearing up these issues would enhance your paper in terms of interpreting your data (which the Reviewers found, in the current version, only moderate).
 Thus, you should resolve these ambiguities throughout the paper, though of course do so after resolving interrelated issues, such as the next point.

+Okay.
+We make it super clear that it’s just the experiments that are bullshit.
+The correlations are a different kind of bullshit, being incapable of inferring causality.

+As far as the idea that we’ve found evidence of the effect: PET and PEESE each begs the question by assuming that there isn’t a true effect (PET) or that there is a true effect (PEESE).
+In the case of aggressive behavior, p-curve agrees with PET, suggesting that there’s no (significant) effect, r < .10.
+I’m not sure the degree to which significance testing is a good idea, given that the sensitivity and specificity of PET and PEESE are unknown and may not match their nominal Type I error rates.
+SO WHAT THE FUCK.